Are you getting ready for back to school and need to figure out how to pack lunch and what lunch packing products to

 I have one child with fine motor delays, so easy to open containers are important for him to have independence at lunch time.
 And trust me when I tell you that teachers will thank you for not sending things that little fingers can’t open on their own.

-And a final, not mandatory, but very nice to have feature for us is if they come in different colors.
+A final, not mandatory, but very nice to have, feature for us is if they come in different colors.
 I know this sounds like a silly extra, but for us it's not.
 With four kids it is much easier for me if I can have similar items but color coded for each kid.
 It just adds to the efficiency of my system, if I pack slightly different contents, it's easy to know which container to put in which bag, and it makes it easy for the kids to just grab their packed lunch.

 If you are looking for the best lunch packing products that will stand the test of time, I've got the list for you.

 If you look at any of my lunch posts, these are the items you will see the most often, they are the things I use over and over again.